Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 **What's the Policy?**  Email me if you cannot attend lecture or lab.
 You are expected to review the missed material and meet with me if anything is unclear.

-There are three classes with activities and 14 labs where your engagement is expected.
+There are 6 programming labs and 7 lab-time opportunities for research project work; your engagement is expected.
 If you have spoken with me about not being able to attend, you will be able to catch up with this work asynchronously.

-You are expected to attend the presentations during Finals Week.

 There are some religious holidays and other events in the fall that might affect student attendance - please note these in your calendars and let me know if your attendance will be affected.

-- September 22-24: Rosh Hashanah
+- September 11-13: Rosh Hashanah
-- October 1-2: Yom Kippur
+- September 20-21: Yom Kippur
+- November 3: Election Day
-- October 20: Diwali begins
+- November 8: Diwali begins
 - November 11: Veterans Day
-- November 27: Thanksgiving Day
+- November 26: Thanksgiving Day

 If you miss multiple classes, I may reach out to make sure you are OK.
 Communication is key.
 Please see "Illness and Exceptional Circumstances" on the [support page](support.md) for more information about extended absences.